 Taking care of a pregnant dog is not a simple task, and nutrition is the most crucial aspect.
 All dogs need a complete and balanced diet, especially pregnant dogs.
-For this reason, it’s important to find a high quality food that offers all the nutrients a pregnant bitch needs.
-This homemade dog food for pregnant dogs is NOT a complete diet and should only be used as a daily snack not a full meal.
+For this reason, it's important to find high-quality food that offers all the nutrients a pregnant bitch needs.
+This homemade dog food for pregnant dogs is NOT a complete diet and should only be used as a daily snack, not a full meal.

 - Dog Pregnancy 101: The Ultimate Guide for Owners of Pregnant Dogs

 - Dog Pregnancy Stages and What To Expect When Expecting

 - What To Feed Pregnant and Nursing Dogs